 Texas Early Hearing Detection and Intervention (TEHDI) is dedicated to ensuring that newborns and young children are identified as early as possible if they are deaf or hard of hearing.
 Our goal is to provide appropriate intervention services in order to prevent delays in vocabulary, communication and cognitive skills development.

-Texas newborn hearing screening was established in 1999 through the passage of House Bill 714 and is being implemented in Texas birthing facilities.
+Texas newborn hearing screening was established in 1999 through the passage of House Bill 714 and was implemented in Texas birthing facilities.
 The Texas Department of State Health Services (DSHS) is the oversight state agency.

 Distinguished Facilities with Newborn Hearing Screening Programs

-TEHDI recognizes 163 facilities that earned distinguished status as of the July 2016 certification cycle.
+TEHDI recognizes more than 160 facilities that earned distinguished status as of the July 2016 certification cycle.
 The certification of a program on a periodic basis helps to ensure quality services to newborns, infants, and families.
 View list of distinguished facilities.

 Newborn Hearing Rules Revised May 2015